colurw/pandora_NLP/readme.md

 In some cases it might be possible to peek inside the box and understand what internal representions (concepts) the algorithm is using to make its inferences.
+Ideally, this would mean understanding what each node is representing, and hence its contribution to the network's final output.

 ## Bug Or Feature